grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### min_interval

 Sets the minimum interval to enforce between rule evaluations.
 The default value is `10s` which equals the scheduler interval.
 Rules will be adjusted if they are less than this value or if they are not multiple of the scheduler interval (10s).
 Higher values can help with resource management as we'll schedule fewer evaluations over time.
-This option has [a legacy version in the alerting section]({{< relref "#min_interval_seconds" >}}) that takes precedence.

 The interval string is a possibly signed sequence of decimal numbers, followed by a unit suffix (ms, s, m, h, d), e.g. 30s or 1m.